dportik/dadi_pipeline/README.md

-# Demographic Modeling With dadi
+# Perform Demographic Modeling With dadi Using dadi_pipeline

 ---------------------------------